 Jan.
 20: Minimizing the Economic Burden of the Patient Protection and Affordable Care Act Pending Repeal

-Summary: The order directs federal agencies to stop issuing regulations that would expand the law’s reach.
-And it directs them to grant waivers, exemptions and delays of provisions in the Affordable Care Act that would impose costs on states or individuals, potentially including the law’s penalties on people who remain uninsured — a key provision.
+Summary: The order directs federal agencies to stop issuing regulations that would expand the Affordable Care Act’s reach.
+It also directs them to grant waivers, exemptions and delays of provisions in the act that would impose costs on states or individuals, potentially including the law’s penalties on people who remain uninsured — a key provision.
 The order also says federal agencies must allow states greater flexibility in carrying out the health care programs.
 (Associated Press)